Rocky Long

+Long is known for his successful adaptation of a modified 3–3–5 defensive scheme.

 Playing career

 Long was the starting quarterback for the New Mexico Lobos football team from 1969 to 1971, recording consecutive winning seasons and earning player-of-the-year honors in the Western Athletic Conference (WAC) in 1971.
 His professional career began with the BC Lions of the Canadian Football League (CFL) in 1972, with which he played 68 games in total.
 In 1974, he departed to the Detroit Wheels of the World Football League (WFL).
 That year, he intercepted three passes for 38 return yards, and returned 20 punts for 217 yards and 14 kickoffs for 402 yards.
 He returned to the Lions for three years and had one of his best years in 1975, when he intercepted a team high eight passes for 88 yards.
 A Western All-Star in 1977, Long also led the team in punt returns in his last three years, and is still the fourth leading all-time returner, with 1946 yards on 192 punt returns, with one touchdown.